 - People that deny sight and hearing deficiencies

-When I come across a website that has light grey text on a white background, I simply go away and look at another website.
+When I come across a website with light grey text on a white background, I go away and look at another website.
 They have lost my business because I cannot easily read low-contrast text.
 Do you want to be losing potential sales over a simple thing like contrasting text?
 Why not fix the problem and make your potential new customers happy?